molecanth/molecanth.github.io/Submodule/QC_sample_clustering.md

 <img src="../img/deseq_workflow_normalization.png" width="200">

-The counts of mapped reads for each gene is proportional to the expression of RNA in addition to many other factors.
+The counts of mapped reads for each gene is proportional to the expression of RNA in addition to other factors.
 Normalization is the process of scaling raw count values to account for the 'other' factors.
 Normalization allows the expression levels to be more comparable between and/or within samples.

 The main factors often considered during normalization are: